 The jackets come with a stuff sack, enabling them to be compacted for transport in baggage without running the risk of snagging the soft-feel material from which they are made.

 The MML6 Softie Smock is a military version of the jacket with a camouflage pattern:

 The Paratex Micro exterior of the jacket is soft to the touch but hard wearing and water repellent.
 The interior is lined with a lighter version of Paratex fabric, which helps move moisture away from the wearer’s body.

 The sleeves have thumb loops plus internal gathering around the wrist, maximising their insulation.

 Snugpak’s Softie Jackets series consists of three coats providing varying levels of insulation, from temperatures of 0°C down to -10°C. Durable Softie Premier insulation, also used in sleeping bags, lines the jackets.

-The SJ3 is insulated for comfort at temperatures 0°C and the lightest of the three jackets in the series.
-The SJ9 has an insulated hood and is the warmest of the three jackets, designed for comfort in temperatures of -10°C.
+The SJ3 is insulated for comfort at temperatures of 0°C and is the lightest of the three jackets in the series.
+The SJ9 jacket has an insulated hood and is the warmest of the three jackets, designed for comfort in temperatures of -10°C:

 A quality piece of kit

 I genuinely feel good wearing the Snugpak SJ6 jacket.
 I like the look of the coat and think it offers decent protection from cold and wind.

 It proved practical too.
 I found there was plenty of pocket space for my bits and bobs while out photographing the Christmas markets of Berlin.
 Carrying a backpack laden with 10 kilograms of photographic equipment did not leave any marks on the jacket’s surface.